camroga/jonaprieto.github.io/_posts/2018-06-27-concurrent-programming.md

 We consider process that are:

-  - *“Reliable”* means that each process results from the correct execution of the code of the corresponding algorithm
+  - **Reliable** means that each process results from the correct execution of the code of the corresponding algorithm

-  - *“Asynchronous”* means that there is no timing assumption on the time it takes for a process to proceed from a state transition to the next one (which means that an asynchronous sequential process proceeds at an arbitrary speed).
+  - **Asynchronous** means that there is no timing assumption on the time it takes for a process to proceed from a state transition to the next one (which means that an asynchronous sequential process proceeds at an arbitrary speed).